Author Martin Goldsmith Remembers George Martin’s Legacy with The Beatles

 March 9, 2016

-In 1962, when he signed The Beatles to a record contract with Parlophone (a division of EMI), George Martin was 36 years old, fourteen years older than the oldest Beatles, John and Ringo.
+In 1962, when he signed The Beatles to a record contract with Parlophone (a division of EMI), George Martin was 36 years old, 14 years older than the oldest Beatles, John Lennon and Ringo Starr.
 Although he hailed from North London, the son of a carpenter, Martin spoke with the quiet, clipped, authoritative voice of a BBC newsreader, which in fact he had been.

 He also could point to a solid musical background.
 He had been the pianist and leader of his own dance band, George Martin and the Four Tune Tellers; he had studied music at the prestigious Guildhall School, concentrating on conducting, composition, orchestration, music theory, and piano performance; and he had learned to play the oboe well enough to freelance his way through several jobs with London’s many fine orchestras.